sharetribe/flex-docs/src/docs/howto-listing/time-slots/index.md

 };
 ```

-You will then need to use the new extension function to replace the
+You will then need to use the new function to replace the built-in
-built-in _startOf()_ function, and pass the _timeSlotMinutes_ value as
+_startOf()_ function, and pass the _timeSlotMinutes_ value as the
-the addition and rounding duration values.
+addition and rounding duration values.

 ```diff
 export const findNextBoundary = (timeZone, currentMomentOrDate) =>